TurboGears/tg2docs/docs/main/Extensions/Admin/index.rst

 Utilizing Translations from repoze.what
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have an existing database format that you are retrofitting to the TurboGears,
+If you have an existing database format that you are retrofitting to TurboGears,
 you can utilize your existing translation for identity with some additions for use in
 the default AdminController.